publiclab/plots2/README.md

 ====

-##Simple installation with Cloud9
+## Simple installation with Cloud9

 This is a quick installation for use with the cloud environment https://c9.io - for more standard, full instructions, see below.

 1. If you have a GitHub account, visit https://c9.io and log in with the GitHub button.
+(Cloud9 now requires an invite unless you enter a credit card.
+Email plots-dev@googlegroups.com to ask for a free invite!)
 2. Fork this repository to your own GitHub account, creating a `yourname/plots2` project.
 3. Name your project, then enter `yournameplots2` in the "Clone from Git or Mercurial URL" field, and press **Create Workspace**
 4. In the command line prompt at the bottom of the page, type `. ./install_cloudnine.sh` and press enter.